LKbryan777/simple-banking-app-v2/README.md

 This prevents attackers from probing valid accounts via response differences.

 3. **Order of Balance Check and Recipient Status Check**
-The original code checked for sufficient balance before verifying if the recipient account was active, which might waste resources or reveal information unintentionally.
+The original code checked to see if there was enough money in the account before checking to see if the recipient's account was open.
+This could have wasted resources or accidentally shared information.

 ***Improvements***